netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Traffic Redirection to Different AS

-An attacker may craft a packet that appears to originate from the same IP/port but a different AS as an existing connection.
+An attacker may craft a packet that appears to originate from the same IP/port, but is located in a different AS than an existing connection.
-If the server's PAN layer stores paths internally, and uses IP/port as key to look them up. then the new paths may replace the exisintg one and outgoing traffic is redirected to the new paths and destination.
+If the server's PAN layer stores paths internally, and uses IP/port as key to look them up, then the new paths may replace the exisitng one and outgoing traffic is redirected to the new paths and destination.

 Mitigation:

-- the QUIC(-MP) layer MUST trigger path validation if the network address changes, and must consider every attribute of the address, not just IP and port.
+- The QUIC(-MP) layer MUST trigger path validation if the network address changes, and must consider every attribute of the address, not just IP and port.
 - If a packet is rejected by the QUIC(-MP) layer, the PAN layer MUST NOT add it to any local state (including not replacing exisint state).
-  This can trivially be achieved by not having state in the PAN layer.
+  This can be achieved trivially by not having state in the PAN layer.

 ### Traffic Redirection over Different Path